NxtLvLSoftware/alpine-typescript/README.md

 limitations.
 The only requirement imposed is the initial state of your component must be returned by some kind of constructor function.

-See Alpine's [x-data documentation](https://alpinejs.dev/globals/alpine-data) for more information.
+See Alpine's [Alpine.data() documentation](https://alpinejs.dev/globals/alpine-data) for more information.

 ##### Generic Types
 Any function that satisfies this type requirement: